MIT-LCP/mimic-website/content/tutorials/install_mimic_locally.md

 Refer to the '[postgres_create_tables](https://github.com/MIT-LCP/mimic-code/tree/master/buildmimic/postgres)' script in the MIMIC code repository to create the mimiciii schema and then build a set of empty tables.
 Each table is created by running a ```CREATE TABLE``` command in psql.

 First, exit from psql with "\q" which should bring you back to the shell command prompt.
-Now run the "[postgres\_create\_tables.sql](https://github.com/MIT-LCP/mimic-code/blob/master/buildmimic/postgres/postgres_create_tables.sql)" script from the command prompt:
+Now run the "[postgres\_create\_tables.sql](https://github.com/MIT-LCP/mimic-code/blob/master/buildmimic/postgres/postgres_create_tables.sql)" script as follows:

 ``` bash
 # Run the following command to create the mimiciii schema and tables